Azure-Samples/azure-cosmos-java-sql-api-samples/reactor-pattern-guide.md

 Reactor follows a "hybrid push-pull model": the ```Publisher``` pushes events and data into the pipeline as they are available, but ***only*** once you request events and data from the ```Publisher``` by **subscribing**.

 To put this in context, consider a "normal" non-Reactor program you might write that takes takes a dependency on some other code with unpredictable response time.
 For example, maybe you write a function to perform a calculation, and one input comes from calling a function that requests data over HTTP.
 You might deal with this by implementing a control flow which first calls the dependency code, waits for it to return output, and then provides that output to your code as input.
-So your code is “pulling” output from its dependency on an on-demand basis.
+So your code is "pulling" output from its dependency on an on-demand basis.
 This can be inefficient if there is latency in the dependency (as is the case for the aforementioned HTTP request example); your code has to loop waiting for the dependency.

 In a "push" model the dependency signals your code to consume the HTTP request response on an "on-availability" basis; the rest of the time, your code lies dormant, freeing up CPU cycles.
 This is an event-driven and async approach.
 But in order for the dependency to signal your code, ***the dependency has to know that your code depends on it*** – and that is the purpose of defining async operation pipelines in Reactor; each pipeline stage is really a piece of async code servicing events and data from the previous stage on an on-availability basis.
 By defining the pipeline, you tell each stage where to forward events and data to.